chriscorwin/demuxe/test/README.md

 Think of tests as DVDs.

 `/test/test-runner.test.js` is a DVD player.
-You almost certainly should open up and modify your DVD player.
+You almost certainly should not open up and modify your DVD player.

-Your DVD shelf is `/test/demo-flows/`
+Your DVD shelf is `/test/demo-flows/`.

-DVDs are named `${product}_${brand}.js`. eg: The dvd for the DMP product branded with the BBVA brand would be named `dmp_bbva.js`, its final path would be: `/test/demo-flows/dmp_bbva.js`
+DVDs are named `${product}_${brand}.js`. eg: The DVD for the DMP product branded with the BBVA brand would be named `dmp_bbva.js`, its final path would be: `/test/demo-flows/dmp_bbva.js`.

 You put a DVD into the DVD player with `/config/config.json`.
-The DVD player will go look in that file to see which Product/Brand combination is currently being served by the server, and test that flow.
-The variables it will look at are `productTemplate` and `brandTheme`.
+The DVD player will go look in that config file to see which Product/Brand combination is currently being served by the server, and test the flow specified there.
+The variables the player will look at are `productTemplate` and `brandTheme`.

 ### Running the Tests